F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 -----------

-The L2 forward with Crypto application demonstrates the performance of a crypto operation on a packet received on a RX PORT before forwarding it to a TX PORT.
+The L2 forward with Crypto application demonstrates the performance of a crypto operation on a packet received on an RX PORT before forwarding it to a TX PORT.

 The following figure illustrates a sample flow of a packet in the application, from reception until transmission.